douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 Use the arrow/wasd keys to move.
 Use the space key to jump.
 Use the Esc for In-Game Menu

 **Level 1**
+The goal of this level is interacting with various roomba types along with minor obstacles.
+Past the killer wall you will see one standard roomba.
+It goes into warning mode when the player nears where it will track player movement, then charge after the player if the player gets any closer.
+Jumping on its power button will turn it off.

+Past the standard roomba is a series of shelves where the Jumping Roombas reside.
+These roombas can navigate jumpable surfaces...such as surprising the player by falling from above.

+Past that is a series of hallways with moving cabinets.
+They move between a specific coordinate range and each speed is different.

+After another killer wall is a section of standard roombas, and past that are the chasing roombas.
+These use rigidbody instead of navmesh, and when in range, they will charge up (as indicated by the change in eye color resembling a traffic light)
+And once charged up, they will zoom towards wherever they are facing until they hit a wall.
+High-speed roomba roomba flying towards you, fun.
+If you make it past those, you reach the door.
+Congratulations!

+**Level 2**
 As in other levels, the overarching goal is to navigate past enemy AIs (the Roombas) and obstacles (including the killer wall prefabs).